 - 10-15 minutes is optimal time for use, but bathers often stay 25-30 minutes (due to lower temperatures).

-If you’d like an even bigger view of how these saunas differ, check out our extensive side-by-side sauna comparison page.
+If you’d like an even more in-depth explanation of how these saunas differ, check out our extensive side-by-side sauna comparison page.

 The Options of Traditional and Infrared Saunas: